Z1zs/z1zs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a senior undergraduate student in Data Science at Tongji University, where I have the privilege of being advised by Professor Zhihua Wei.
-Currently, I am an intern at HKUST (Guangzhou) under the mentorship of Dr. Xuming Hu.
-I am honored to have collaborated with distinguished researchers such as Weize Liu, Yibo Yan, and Wen Shen.
+I am a senior undergraduate student in Data Science at Tongji University, where I have the privilege of being advised by Prof. [Zhihua Wei](https://see.tongji.edu.cn/info/1379/10345.htm).
+Currently, I am an intern at HKUST (Guangzhou) under the mentorship of Dr. [Xuming Hu](https://xuminghu.github.io/).
+I am honored to have collaborated with distinguished researchers such as [Weize Liu](https://aclanthology.org/people/w/weize-liu/), [Yibo Yan](https://stupidbuluchacha.github.io/), and [Wen Shen](https://ada-shen.github.io/).
 My research interests lie at the intersection of multimodal and explainable AI, with an additional focus on generative models, machine unlearning, and differential privacy.
 Beyond my research, I am also deeply passionate about mathematics, programming, and data visualization.